When I’m talking about the connection between leadership and company culture, there are three things that I find particularly interesting:

 Recommend their company as a great place to work

 Believe they can make a positive difference

 Feel there is open and honest two-way communication

 Believe that the right people are rewarded and recognized

 You can't manage what you can't measure

 One thing is clear: the best way to know how well leadership is doing at your company is to ask your employees how they're feeling.
 If your company isn't already holding employee engagement surveys, now is a good time to start.
-With an employee experience platform like Culture Amp, you can access 30+ survey templates with science-backed questions that can help you understand how your people feel about engagement, inclusion, and more.
-Plus, our benchmarks make it easy for you to make sense of not only your company's progress but also how your scores stack up with other companies in your space.
+With an employee experience platform like Culture Amp, you can access 30+ survey templates with science-backed questions to help you understand how your people feel about engagement, inclusion, and more.
+Plus, our benchmarks make it easy for you to make sense of your company's progress and how your scores stack up with other companies in your space.